How to effectively prevent tick infestations

 Wooded areas

 Ticks are prevalent in woodland environments, where they can encounter their preferred hosts, such as deer and rodents.
-Dense vegetation, fallen leaves, and trees provide ideal hiding spots for ticks, making wooded areas a common habitat for these parasites.
+Dense vegetation, fallen leaves, and trees provide hiding spots for ticks, making wooded areas a common habitat for these parasites.
 If you plan on spending time in wooded areas, be sure to take the necessary precautions to avoid tick bites.

 Tall grasses and shrubs